-Note that the operations and maintenance plan assumes that some buildings (Leeston Library and Medical Centre) will be disposed of during this period or moved to a commercial lease where lower operational maintenance costs are borne by Council.
+Note that the operations and maintenance plan assumes that some buildings e.g. Leeston Library and Medical Centre will be replaced during this period.
+Te Ara Ātea as the districts Civic building will have a higher operational maintenance budget due to its use, and to meet its level of service requirements.